Before we begin. A disclaimer.

 I wanted something more B2B oriented.
 And the next idea stemmed from real life.

-I met Andreas, who was the CTO at the time, and told me that although they didn't hire me, I was in the top 10 of 400 candidates.
+I met Andreas, who was the CTO at the time, and he told me that although they didn't hire me, I was in the top 10 of 400 candidates.

 And that he could share my details to other companies to help me out.
 With my consent.

 I don't know if this was true or he said it to make me feel better about the rejection.
 But I agreed.
 Thanked him.
 And it worked.
-About five companies emailed me with job opportunities.
+Around five companies emailed me with job opportunities.

 Unfortunately, no one hired me.
 But I got close.